-Working with a documentary as a key text or learning resource helps teachers develop critical and independent thinking in young people.
+Working with a documentary as a primary text or learning resource helps teachers develop in young people critical and independent thinking.

 Clips from feature-length films can be used to introduce a new subject, illustrate an idea or spark debate.
-This dynamic and engaging teaching method is an effective way to develop key literacy skills amongst secondary school students, whilst equipping them with the empathy, understanding and agency to navigate some of the issues they will go on to face.
+This dynamic and engaging teaching method is an effective way to develop key literacy skills amongst secondary school students, while equipping them with the empathy, understanding and agency to navigate some of the most pressing issues of our time.

 Students respond powerfully to real life stories and positive role models, learning through identification and others’ stories.

-Documentary is particularly effective at engaging pupil across a wide spectrum of ability.
+Documentary is particularly effective at engaging students across a wide spectrum of ability.
 It is a widely accessible stimulus that can truly challenge and unite a classroom of students.